-T

-Application : Applied

-Explanation on : The Board has the ultimate responsibility of approving the risk

-application of the management framework and policy as well as overseeing the Group's

-practice risk management and internal control framework.

-Mudajaya has in place an ongoing process for identifying, evaluating and managing significant risks that may affect the achievement of the business objectives of the Group.
-The Board through its Risk Management Committee, reviews the key risks identified on a regular basis to ensure proper management and mitigation of risks within its control.
-The Board is also assisted by the AC in the review and assessment of the adequacy and effectiveness of the risk management and internal control system.
-The Group has a formalised Enterprise Risk Management Framework encompassing a group-wide risk policy, and the roles and responsibilities for oversight, management and reporting of risks.

-Explanation for :
+Application . ^ andia d Application : ^ Applied Explanation on : - The Board has the ultimate responsibility of approving the risk application of the 1 management framework and policy as well as overseeing the Group's practice 1 risk management and internal control framework. ١, Mudajaya has in place an ongoing process for identifying, evaluating and managing significant risks that may affect the achievement of the business objectives of the Group.
+The Board through its Risk Management Committee, reviews the key risks identified on a regular l· basis to ensure proper management and mitigation of risks within its (control.
+The Board is also assisted by the AC in the review and assessment of the adequacy and effectiveness of the risk management á and internal control system.
+The Court have formalized Estate in Birl Manager 15 The Group has a formalised Enterprise Risk Management Framework encompassing a group-wide risk policy, and the roles and responsibilities for oversight, management and reporting of risks.
+The Enterprise Risk Management Framework was reviewed and approved by the Board on 27 February 2020. , Explanation for : departure I to complete the columns below.
+Non-large companies are encouraged to complete the columns pelo DW.
+Measure : Timeframe +

-departure

-Large companies are requi red to complete the columns below.
-Non-large companies are encouraged

-to complete the columns b

-Measure :

-Timeframe :